 Could this be an accurate description of me and other women out there?
 Yes.
 Actually, no. Well, Maybe.

-I have been open about my views on feminism when featured on My Llianas.
 A year ago I answered a few questions for the Women’s Wednesday blog.
 I received a handful of questions and most were easy to answer.
 Except the very last one; what does feminism mean to you?

 Because of stereotypes that are associated with labels, I chose to not label myself.
 So I gave My Llianas my answer; I do not consider myself to be a feminist.